Heziode/obsidian-antidote/.github/CONTRIBUTING.md

 Clone this repository, and run `npm i` to install dependencies.

-It is highly recommended to de tests into a "Sandbox" Obsidian vault, either the default Obsidian sandbox or your own vault.
+It is highly recommended to run your tests in a "Sandbox" Obsidian vault, either the default Obsidian sandbox or your own vault.

 Inside this vault, install [Hot-Reload](https://github.com/pjeby/hot-reload) plugin in order to enhance your development experience.

 You can now run `npm run dev` to start developing.
-This command will ask you which vault you want to install the development plugin.
-Choose the sandbox vault as described above.
+It builds into `dist/` and rebuilds on every change.
+To have it installed into your sandbox vault at the same time, run `npm run dev -- --vault /path/to/your/vault`, or set the `OBSIDIAN_VAULT` environment variable to that path.